 “Adelaide only has one suburban tram service to Glenelg which runs quite well.
 What are the benefits of privatisation other than increased fares and a reduced timetable for tram users,” Ms Patel said.

-Mr Knoll said there is room for improvement.
+The government has admitted that there is room for improvement.

-“We know that public transport patronage growth has stalled, and customers want a better level of service than is currently provided, and the Marshall Government agrees with our customers,” Mr Knoll said in a press release last month.
+“We know that public transport patronage growth has stalled, and customers want a better level of service than is currently provided, and the Marshall government agrees with our customers,” Mr Knoll said in a press release last month.

 The Adelaide train network consists of four major lines from the Adelaide Railway Station on North Terrace to outer suburbs, which extend for a combined 131 kilometres, and operates over 3,200 services per week.

-New and existing tram lines in Adelaide’s CBD have recently undergone upgrades, which disrupted commuters and motorists for two-and-a-half weeks in July, including during AFL matches, as part of the City South Tram Line Replacement Project.
+New and existing tram lines in Adelaide’s CBD have recently undergone upgrades, which disrupted commuters and motorists for two-and-a-half weeks in July, including during AFL matches, as part of the City South Tram Line Replacement project.

 The move towards privatisation has come under fire from the state opposition who said a private operator would prioritise profit over service.